Keto Stuffing Recipe

 Instructions

-• Preheat the oven to 350F/180C.
-Cut the keto cornbread into cubes, drizzle with olive oil, and place them o a baking sheet lined with parchment paper.
+• Preheat the oven to 350°F (180°C).
+Cut the keto cornbread into cubes, drizzle with olive oil, and spread them out on a baking sheet lined with parchment paper.

-• Meanwhile, brown the sausage breaking it into small pieces.
-Transfer to paper towels to remove any excess grease.
+• Brown the sausage in a skillet, breaking it up into small pieces.
+Once cooked, transfer to a plate lined with paper towels to drain the excess grease.

-• In the same pan, melt the butter, and saute the onions, grated carrots, and celery for 2-3 minutes.
+• In the same pan, melt the butter and sauté the diced onions, grated carrots, and celery for 2-3 minutes until slightly softened.

 Nutrition Facts